Macroeconomics: Measuring the supply of money

-The reserve requirement in this equation represents a proportion of money that the bank is required to keep in case they need to deal with withdrawals from customers.
-That proportion of money is based on the deposits of money made at the bank.
-So, if the reserve requirement is .20(20%), then the money multiplier is 5.
+The reserve requirement in this equation represents the proportion of deposits that the bank must keep in reserve to meet customer withdrawals.
+That proportion of money is based on the deposits made at the bank.
+So, if the reserve requirement is .20 (20%), then the money multiplier is five.
 This means that a $5 deposit would lead to a $25 increase in the money supply.
-This is because of the cycle of the bank keeping part of the deposit(in our example, 20%) and lending out the rest every time.
+This is because of the cycle in which the bank keeps a portion of the deposit (in our example, 20%) and lends out the remainder each time.
 These new spendable bank deposits are counted in the money supply even though the amount of physical currency did not change.
 So, while the physical amount of currency would still be $5, the amount of spendable money would be $25.